Gigas002/GTiff2Tiles/Docs/index.md

 You'll also find full list for dependencies for all projects on the corresponding pages.

-## Documentation

-Docs are available to browse on [GitHub Pages]().
-The offline alternative for core is [pdf](https://github.com/Gigas002/GTiff2Tiles/blob/master/Docs/_pdf/GTiff2Tiles.pdf) or generating docs by yourself, using **docfx** and [create-docs.ps1](https://github.com/Gigas002/GTiff2Tiles/blob/master/create-docs.ps1) script.
-For offline users, you can also read `.md` files in corresponding directory if each project (info is the same, as on **GitHub Pages**).

-Outdated docs for release 1.4.x Core's API are available on [GitHub Wiki](https://github.com/Gigas002/GTiff2Tiles/wiki).

 ## Examples

 In [Examples](https://github.com/Gigas002/GTiff2Tiles/tree/master/Examples) directory you can find **GeoTIFFs** for some tests.
 Run [codecov-local.ps1](https://github.com/Gigas002/GTiff2Tiles/blob/master/codecov-local.ps1) script, and you'll see the new **Output** folder, in which test results are thrown.